-The Trafford College Group is committed to protecting your privacy.
+The Trafford and Stockport College Group is committed to protecting your privacy.
 This privacy statement explains how we collect, use and share your personal information, and your rights in relation to the personal information we hold.
-The Trafford College Group is the controller of all personal information held by our colleges, and is subject to the Data Protection Act (2018) and the General Data Protection Regulation (GDPR).
+The Trafford and StockportCollege Group is the controller of all personal information held by our colleges, and is subject to the Data Protection Act (2018) and the General Data Protection Regulation (GDPR).

-This privacy notice relates to people applying to study full time, part time and apprenticeship programmes at any of our Colleges.
+This data protection statement relates to people applying to study full time, part time and apprenticeship programmes at any of our Colleges.
 We may collect, use and share your personal information in order to carry out our intended contract with you as a student and our public task to provide education and training to you.

 What data do we collect and use?